joseee-molina/joseee-molina/README.md

 Hello!
-I'm a student looking for an internship for the summer of 2023.
+I'm a CS major at UT Dallas.
+Currently learning about low-level C programming and systems programming.
 I was a full-time Software Engineer at NielsenIQ.
-I have interned at Orchata (YCS20) and Hewlett Packard Enterprise.
+I have interned at Orchata (YCS20) and at Hewlett Packard Enterprise.
-I'm passionate about programming, finance, math, and making CS education accessible to students from every background.
+I'm passionate about programming, finance, math, and making CS education accessible to students from every background and ethnicity.
 If you would like to know more about the projects I worked on in my previous jobs, or my personal projects, please go to my [website]

 - 🌱 I’m currently learning new tools, including Spring Boot, Angular, AWS and mastering non-relational databases like MongoDB.
+I am also into tennis 🎾 training, and reading classics!

 - 🥅 2022-2023 Goals: get an internship at a tech startup, a big tech company or a finance company, and secure a full-time job after graduation.
 Sharpen my Software skills (I'm currently learning cloud-based microservice development and its integration with Angular, Azure and AWS).
 I will dive deeper into quantitative finance, trading and the computer systems surrounding them.
-I am learning to play tennis and to dance bachata.
+I am learning to to dance bachata.

-- 😃 Don't hesitate to reach out for questions and/or opportunities.
+- 🧐 Don't hesitate to reach out for questions and/or opportunities.

 ### Connect with me: